odedia/tpcf-workshop/README.md

 ### 4.3 - Call the /kill endpoint

-Note that PCF will automatically bring up a new instance.
+Note that TPCF will automatically bring up a new instance.

-This can be monitored from the PCF Dev Portal.
+This can be monitored from the TPCF Dev Portal.

 You can also view what happened in the logging window from the previous step.

-For additional information, you can also drill down into the *PCF Metrics" option in the Application page in PCF.
+For additional information, you can also drill down into the *TPCF Metrics" option in the Application page in TPCF.
 This includes more in-depth logging, and crash analysis.

-### 4.4 - BONUS - Create a PCF manifest to simplify deployments
+### 4.4 - BONUS - Create a TPCF manifest to simplify deployments

 https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html